ibm-cloud-docs/monitoring/manage.md

 * This team cannot be deleted.
 * Users are automatically added as members of this team and granted full visibility on all the resources that are available in the instance.

-**Note:**
-* An administrator must switch to the *Monitor Operations* team to create teams or change the settings for others teams.
+An administrator must switch to the *Monitor Operations* team to create teams or change the settings for others teams.
-* After a user logs in to the {{site.data.keyword.cloud_notm}} and launches the Sysdig web UI, an administrator can manage that user in the Sysdig web UI.
-The user is created in the Sysdig database when the user logs in to the Sysdig web UI for the first time.
+{: note}

 An administrator can do any of the following actions to restrict the viewing permissions of a user:
 * Change the user's role in the default *Monitor Operations* team to *Read* User.
 * Create a default team with limited scope and visibility.
-Then, manually assign users to other teams.
+Then, grant permissions to users to work in other teams.
+[Learn more](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-iam_grant_team).

 The following table lists the tasks that you can run when you work with teams: